rgst-io/stencil/docs/funcs/module.Export.md

 Export registers a function to allow it to be called by other templates.

 This is only able to be called in library templates and the function's name must start with a capital letter.
-Function names are also only eligible to be exported once, if a function is exported twice the second call will be a runtime error.

 The second argument to "module.Export" controls what "stencil", "file" and other template-scoped functions target.
 Valid options are "caller"